sillsdev/web-languageforge/README.md

 ## Recommended Development Environment ##

 ### Prerequisite - LAMP Stack Setup ###
-Our recommended development environment for web development is Linux Ubuntu Gnome.
+Our recommended development environment for web development is Linux Ubuntu GNOME.
 Choose either the **Vagrant VM Setup** or the **Local Linux Development Setup**.
-The Vagrant Setup is definitely easier as it always installs from a clean slate on a new virtual box.

-We recommend doing development on your development machine directly rather than using Vagrant.
+Even though the Vagrant VM Setup is definitely easier because it always installs from a clean slate on a new virtual box, we recommend doing development on your local development machine.
 This approach will make your page loads approximately 50 times faster.
 In my tests 100 ms (local) vs 5000 ms (Vagrant / Virtualbox).
 The reason for this is that Virtualbox gives access to the php files via the VirtualBox shared folder feature.
 This is notoriously slow.

 Start with the Ansible-assisted setup [described here](https://github.com/sillsdev/ops-devbox) to install and configure the LAMP stack (Linux, Apache, MongoDB, and PHP).

-### Installation
+### Installation and Deployment
 After creating your Ansible-assisted setup, clone this repository from your *home* folder...

 ````